Can GHG calculators be in more harmony?

 We’ll be reporting on the results of a new NFU GHG footprinting survey very soon, so watch this space.

 We'd love to hear your experiences of GHG footprinting or any views you might have on this subject.
-You can email [email protected] or members of the Environment and climate can comment on this article.
+You can email [email protected] or members of the environment and climate community can comment on this article.

 Read more around the net